VoidOfMaya/Sign-Up-Form/README.md

 objectives of the project are as follows:

 _create a sign up form simillar to the example provided on https://www.theodinproject.com/lessons/node-path-intermediate-html-and-css-sign-up-form
- -make sure the designe is well presented and doest break on different size screens (key note: mobile compatibility is not the main goal for this projectamd is not a priority)
+ .make sure the designe is well presented and doest break on different size screens (key note: mobile compatibility is not the main goal for this projectamd is not a priority)

-_create a sign up form in the desired format for this project -styling should be simillar to the desired outcome -constrain the data the user can input
+_create a sign up form in the desired format for this project .styling should be simillar to the desired outcome .constrain the data the user can input
- -data validation appropriate for the data fields in use -intuativly indicate validity of the data through styling the form control input field -check that password and confirm password data input is matching using javascrips (this is an optional step)
+ .data validation appropriate for the data fields in use .intuativly indicate validity of the data through styling the form control input field .check that password and confirm password data input is matching using javascrips (this is an optional step)